mcao516/Transformer-Pytorch/README.md

 # Transformer-Pytorch
-Implementing "Transformer" (Attention is all you need) using PyTorch
+Implementing "Transformer" (Attention Is All You Need) using PyTorch